The

 Per capita kindy subsidy

-The per capita kindy subsidy applies to long day care services that are not eligible to opt into free kindy where their fees are higher than the funding threshold set by the Department of Education.
+The per capita kindy subsidy applies to long day care services that are not eligible to opt in to free kindy where their fees are higher than the funding threshold set by the Department of Education.

 Services will receive an annual payment for each eligible child in the kindergarten program and will need to meet all kindergarten program provider eligibility requirements and reporting requirements under the Preschool Reform Agreement to qualify for funding for each eligible child.

-Services can opt into free kindy anytime during the year provided they can reduce their fees to meet the funding threshold and are otherwise eligible.
+Services can opt in to free kindy anytime during the year provided they can reduce their fees to meet the funding threshold and are otherwise eligible.

 Read the